-Changes have been announced to the funding arrangements for eligible Scottish domiciled students undertaking postgraduate study from 2017/18 onwards.
+Changes were announced to the funding arrangements for eligible Scottish domiciled students undertaking postgraduate study from 2017/18 onwards.

 - The introduction of a universal student loan entitlement of £10,000 for all eligible one-year full-time taught postgraduate students.
 This comprises of a tuition fee loan up to £5,500 and a non-income assessed living cost loan of £4,500.

 - The funding package is being extended to include eligible students on taught Masters programmes.
 Previously, funding was limited to a certain number of Diploma courses.

 - There will no longer be a limit on the number of funded places available to Scottish domiciled students studying an eligible course in the rest of the UK.
 The current arrangements will still apply with funding offered as long as the course is not available in Scotland.

 Tuition Fee Loans will be provided for full-time EU students undertaking a postgraduate course commencing in 2018/19 and part-time students starting a course taken over two years.

 There are no changes to the current loan repayment arrangements.
 Postgraduate loans will be added to a student's existing undergraduate loan and repaid as a single loan balance.

 Apply online to SAAS by 30th June and they will guarantee that your funding is in place by the time semester starts in September.